 2) Enzymopathies: Glucose-6-phosphate dehydrogenase (G6PD) deficiency, pyruvate kinase (PK) deficiency.

-3) Hemoglobinopathies: Some forms, for example, sickle cell disease, methemoglobinemia, HbC.
+3) Hemoglobinopathies: For example, sickle cell disease, HbC.

 4) Thalassemia syndromes: Quantitative abnormalities of globin chain synthesis (most frequently affecting beta-globin).